jorahty/polish/README.md

-is it better to set regenerate interval for every player, or just one interval that has to iterate over all players?
+is it better to set regenerate interval for every player, or just one interval that has to iterate over all players? probably the ladder we should also make a composite for players so we can iterate over them when resetting after victory

+on the client, you shouldnt be creating and remove elemets so much instead, just set display to block / none

 spawn players at one of given spawn locations spawn bag/npc at one of given spawn locations